wright-cemrc-projects/cryoet-montage/README.md

-# Parrallel Array Montage Cryo-Tomography/Montage cryo-ET
+# Parallel Array Montage Cryo-Tomography/Montage cryo-ET
 ---

 This repository provides resources for the montage tomography with SerialEM.